-Disney has had a lot of success producing blockbusters.
+Disney had a lot of success producing blockbusters.
 In 2016 five of the top five biggest movies measured by worldwide box-office were Disney.
 When I first wrote this in 2017 three of the top five movies by worldwide box-office were from Disney.
-This success is based on five strategies.
+This success was based on five strategies.

 These five strategies are Star Wars, Marvel, Pixar, Disney's non-Pixar animated movies, and live action remakes of past Disney animated movies.

 In addition to these five Disney had one blockbuster franchise, Pirates of the Caribbean.
 Well, it had this franchise when I started writing this, it looks like we may have seen the last of Captain Jack Sparrow.

-Disney also takes risks trying to create new blockbuster franchises, for example, The BFG and Alice Through the Looking Glass both in 2016, and both of which failed.
+Disney also took risks trying to create new blockbuster franchises, for example, The BFG and Alice Through the Looking Glass both in 2016, and both of which failed.
 Furthermore, Disney produces some relatively small budget prestige projects including dramas and nature documentaries.

-While a franchise, like Pirates of the Caribbean, can be exploited every few years each of these five strategies is normally used every year, sometimes more than once in the same year.
-Disney's plan is to produce one Star Wars movie a year.
+While a franchise, like Pirates of the Caribbean, could be exploited every few years each of these five strategies is normally used every year, sometimes more than once in the same year.
+Disney's plan was to produce one Star Wars movie a year.
 Disney is putting out two or three Marvel movies a year.
 The other three strategies are usually used once a year, but sometimes twice, or occasionally not at all.

 All of this is now in the past.
 This essay explained the Disney success, now it will also have to explain why the strategies no longer work.
 In other words it will explain the rise and fall of the formerly awesome Disney empire.
 But first the rise.